dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-04-5-things-to-automate/index.md

 - Faster build and test cycles.
 - Resource optimization, as only relevant tasks are executed.

-## 4. Automated Deployment
+## 5. Automated Deployment

 ### Why Automate This?

-It seems ridiculous to think manual deployments still happen, but I have included automated deployments just in case anyone is still practising the dark art of throwing the dice and hoping for a six each time.
+It seems ridiculous to think manual deployments still happen.
+However, I have included automated deployments just in case anyone is still practising the dark art of throwing the dice and hoping for a six each time.
 Manual deployments are error-prone and can be a bottleneck in the development process.

-How to Automate
+### How to Automate

 Use CI/CD pipelines with tools like GitHub Actions or GitLab CI/CD to automate the deployment process.

-The website that you are currently reading uses the github action below to deploy a [remix-run](https://remix.run/) application that deploys an [AWS architect](https://arc.codes/docs/en/get-started/quickstart) application to both `production` and `staging` variants depending on the context that the action is run in.
+The website that you are currently reading uses the GitHub action below to deploy a [remix-run](https://remix.run/) application that deploys an [AWS architect](https://arc.codes/docs/en/get-started/quickstart) application to both `production` and `staging` variants depending on the context that the action is run in.

 ```yml
 name: Build and deploy